#09 – Tips & tricks for designing and structuring your TeachCenter course (Part 3)

 What is Bootstrap?

-Bootstrap is a so-called frontend framework that can create versatile graphical elements on a website with just a few lines of HTML.
-Such elements can be, for example, button groups/buttons, cards and accordions shown in Figure 2.
+Bootstrap is a frontend framework that can create versatile graphical elements on a website with just a few lines of HTML.
+Such elements can be, for example, button groups/buttons, cards and accordions .
 The only requirement for using Bootstrap elements is a basic knowledge of HTML.
 We also like to use alerts to highlight important information.

 Why Bootstrap components in the TeachCenter?

-With Bootstrap, such a list can be divided into subsections with a so-called ”accordion“, where each subsection can be expanded and collapsed.
-This makes it possible to hide the contents of past lecture units by collapsing the corresponding subsections.
+With Bootstrap, such a list can be divided into collapsible parts with a collapsible ”accordion“, where each part can be expanded and collapsed.
+This makes it possible to hide the contents of past lecture units by collapsing the corresponding parts.
 This improves the overview without restricting the availability of content.
-Students who want to access content in a collapsed subsection can expand the subsection with one click.
+Students who want to access content in a collapsed part can expand it with one click.

 Moodle section with a long, confusing list of activities